ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 works as a central place where anyone can explore, experiment, collaborate, and build technology with Machine Learning @web_huggingface_hub_documentation

-From the supported LangChaing LLM providers we will mostly use the Llama.cpp provider.
+From the supported LangChain LLM providers we will mostly use the Llama.cpp provider.
 The main goal of llama.cpp is to enable LLM inference with minimal setup and state-of-the-art performance on a wide variety of hardware - locally and in the cloud.
 Some characteristics of this library are the following